 Trust no pannier label.
 Every pannier I’ve owned, soft or hard, “fully waterproof” or otherwise, has eventually let water in — usually through a zipper or a corner seam after enough kilometers of road-spray and washes.
 The fix is a second layer.

-I keep my sleeping bag, my clothing bag, and all electronics inside dedicated dry bags (Sea to Summit Lightweight 8L is my workhorse), which then go inside the pannier.
-If the pannier wets out in a downpour, my critical gear is still dry.
-This single habit has saved a trip twice — once during a four-hour mountain storm in the Kaçkars, and once on a botched stream crossing where I lost a pannier underwater for ten seconds.
+Keep the sleeping bag, clothing bag, and all electronics inside dedicated dry bags (the Sea to Summit Lightweight 8L is a reliable workhorse), which then go inside the pannier.
+If the pannier wets out in a downpour, the critical gear stays dry.
+It’s the single habit that saves trips — whether it’s a four-hour mountain storm or a botched stream crossing that puts a pannier underwater for ten seconds.

 3. Pack by Order of Use, Not Order of Weight